What Are In-Training Exams (ITE)?

 “This means that when you are in the ICU and you have an intubated patient, read about how to help your patient with acute respiratory distress syndrome or best practices to prevent ventilator-associated pneumonia.
 In a general medicine rotation, when you are caring for a patient with Clostridium difficile, read about the best treatment options and the latest studies to prevent a recurrence,” advises Smith.
 Dr. Smith also recommends accessing board review question banks for further clinical context and review while a topic is on your mind, as information learned within the context of a real patient scenario will be retained better than information learned during a cram session.

-Additionally, you can log in to the ABFM website to download a trial In-Training Exam to see where your strengths and weaknesses lie, and then use the results to modify your long-term study plan.
-The ABFM also offers an online Bayesian Score Predictor that will give you an estimate of the probability of passing the ABFM certification examination on the basis of your scores on the ABFM In-Training Exams.
+To help you use your ABFM-ITE scores as a tool for preparing for your certification exam, the ABFM offers an online Bayesian Score Predictor that will give you an estimate of the probability of passing the ABFM certification examination based on your scores on the ABFM In-Training Exams.